AlexsLemonade/scpca-portal/api/scpca_portal/config/readme-template.md

 ## Contents

-This download includes single-cell or single-nuclei gene expression files and associated metadata for samples from project [project_accession](project_url) in the ScPCA portal.
+This download includes single-cell or single-nuclei gene expression files and associated metadata for samples from project [{project_accession}]({project_url}) in the ScPCA portal.

 Each sample folder (indicated by the `SCPCS` prefix) contains the files for all libraries (`SCPCL` prefix) derived from that biological sample.
 Most samples only have one library that has been sequenced.